kimgiangheadhunter/kimgiangheadhunter/README.md

 - 👋 Hi, I’m @kimgiangheadhunter
 - 👀 I’m interested in connecting talents to the right place.
 - 🌱 I’m currently working as an Recruitment Consultant at DigiSource which is an headhunting agency specialized in recruiting IT/Sales/MKT positions.
-In our website  https://digisource.vn, you can find a job that is related to your profile.
 - 💞️ I’m happy to meet you guys and consult you if you need help
-- 📫 Feel free to contact me: https://www.linkedin.com/in/giang-nguyen-875693193/  if you want to find a job
+- 📫 Feel free to contact me: https://www.linkedin.com/in/kimgiangbusiness  if you want to find a job